VADITIM/VADITIM/README.md

   Interfaces designed to respond as if they care.

 - **Motion & Interaction Design**
-  Transitions aren’t decorations — they’re conversation.
+  Transitions aren’t decorations; they’re conversation.

 - **Vibe-Prototyping**
   I build fast with intuition and let code serve the feel.